 With Americans spending over 10 hours of screen time daily across the various devices they own, this amounts to a lot of internet usage.
 Of course, all of this traffic goes through your ISP, and with the spectre of possible data breaches, this can create some real concern about your data and privacy.

 Not to mention that over in the US, any fears along these lines have recently been compounded by the legislation which was passed earlier this year to overturn FCC privacy regulations, allowing ISPs to legally sell user data to the highest bidder in order to make additional profits.
-And of course in the UK we have the equally worrying Investigatory Powers Act.
+And of course, the UK has the equally worrying Investigatory Powers Act.

-The solution that many folks have turned to is a VPN or Virtual Private Network.
+The solution that many folks have turned to is using any of the best VPNs to protect themselves.
 Sending your data through an encrypted tunnel has an obvious and appealing privacy advantage.
 After all, doing so should keep your internet activities safe from your ISP’s prying eyes, and its ‘big data’ mining operations.

 However, while a VPN is an excellent start in terms of protecting privacy and your browsing history, realize that it is not a cure-all, and does not provide full online anonymity or complete protection of all data when used alone.